finaptic/public-documentation/docs/SDK-Guide/android-sdk.md

 #### Transaction
 - ***transactionId***:  Unique identifier that represents this single financial transaction.
-- ***lifecycleTransactionId***: Unique identifier that represents the overarching transaction, across all phases of it's lifecycle.
+- ***lifecycleTransactionId***: Unique identifier that represents the overarching transaction, across all phases of its lifecycle.
 - ***amount***: The Amount of the Transaction.
 - ***transactorName***: The name and location of the vendor where the payment was processed.
 - ***balance***: The resulting Balance of the Account after the Transaction has occurred.